GihhArwtw/DSCom/README.md

 ## Evaluations

-You may use the following instruction to evaluate the results of DSCom, IMM and SSA.
+You may use the following instruction to evaluate the results.

 ```cmd
 python eval.py --name PIC_test --num_seeds 10